vladyslav-pauk/grad-stats/README.md

 - **Dropdown Navigation**: Use the arrow keys to navigate through the dropdown list and press enter to select a university.
 Clicking on a university name in the dropdown will display the statistics for that university.
 - **Automatic Suggestions**: If the search query is empty and the search bar is focused, a list of all available programs will be displayed.

-### Tabs
+### Data Views

-The application features multiple tabs to display different types of data:
+The application features multiple tabs to display different views of data:

-- **Graduate Programs**: Shows a summary of various graduate programs, including total entries, currently active students, placement rates, etc. Clicking on a program name will display detailed statistics for that program.
+- **Overview**: Shows a summary of various graduate programs, including total entries, currently active students, placement rates, etc. Clicking on a program name will display detailed statistics for that program.
+- **Statistics**: Displays statistics and histograms of the placement rates and time-to-degree over the body of programs.
-- **Summary**: Provides a detailed summary of the selected program, including the number of currently enrolled students, total students recorded, placement rate, average time-to-degree, and more.
+- **Program Summary**: Provides a detailed summary of the selected program, including the number of currently enrolled students, total students recorded, placement rate, average time-to-degree, and more.
-- **Student Data**: Displays detailed student data for the selected program, including student names, enrollment dates, completion dates, time to degree, and placement status.
+- **Students**: Displays detailed student data, including student names, enrollment dates, completion dates, time to degree, and placement status.
 - **Snapshots**: Shows links to snapshots of the program data, including the date of the snapshot and the number of students listed in the snapshot.

 ### Sorting